Vulture (Marvel Comics): Adrian Toomes

-Spider-Man later visits Vulture's cell to ask him about the latest person who calls himself the Vulture.
-Toomes says calmly that he has no connection to him, though he heard that the new Vulture was made that way by the mob and is out for revenge.
-He just as blandly states that while he normally hates people who steal the Vulture name, he would have no problem with him killing Spider-Man.

 Following the "Spider-Island"' storyline, Vulture returns as the leader of an unnamed gang of penthouse thieves and murderers who have vulture-like wings, but with a new gothic style.
 The members of his gang have the same name of an angel that matches with the black angel look they have.
-However, it is swiftly revealed that the gang's technology is actually controlled by the Vulture who designed their wings so that he could shut them down with a simple signal if they tried to act against him.
+However, it is swiftly revealed that the gang's technology is actually controlled by Vulture who designed their wings so that he could shut them down with a simple signal if they tried to act against him.
 Having used his new magnetically sensitive webbing to catch the gang and deactivate their wings, Spider-Man defeats Toomes despite his new use of his gravity-manipulating technology to give himself seemingly superhuman strength.